Marine Air Control Squadron 4: Vietnam War

 The squadron was relocated again to Marine Corps Base Camp Pendleton, California in October 1965.
 In late May 1967, MACS-4 departed San Diego onboard the USS Hermitage (LSD-34) and landed in Danang, Republic of Vietnam.
 The squadron was emplaced at the Monkey Mountain Facility on Monkey Mountain east of Danang and was the first to utilize the newly fielded Marine Tactical Data System (MTDS).
 They began operations on July 6, 1967.
 This site was chosen because of it was co-located with the HAWK Missile Batteries of the 1st Light Antiaircraft Missile Battalion and the United States Air Force's Panama Air Control Facility.
 The site also provided excellent line of sight to United States Seventh Fleet ships operating in Yankee Station in the Gulf of Tonkin.
 On September 1, 1967 the squadron was reassigned to the newly commissioned Marine Air Control Group 18 (MACG-18), 1st Marine Aircraft Wing.
 MACS-4 provided positive radar control for the Marine Corps' area of operations in I Corps Tactical Zone.
 On 13 January 1971 at 0001, MACS-4 made its last tactical transmission in support of operations during the Vietnam War.
 During its time in Vietnam utilizing MTDS, MACS-4 controlled or assisted 472,146 aircraft.
 The squadron departed Vietnam embarking on the USS Alamo (LSD-33) on January 31, 1971 to head back to MCAS Santa Ana, California.
 The squadron was decommissioned the same day it left Vietnam and was reactivated on June 15, 1971 at Marine Corps Air Station Futenma in Okinawa, Japan remaining part of MACG-18.
 Even though MACS-4 departed Vietnam on January 31, 1971 it maintained a small detachment of twenty Marines on top of Monkey Mountain to man the AN/TYQ-3 - Tactical Data Communications Central (TDCC).
 The AN/TYQ-3 facilitated critical data exchange between the USAF and USN during the later stages of the Vietnam War.
 This detachment remained in support of operations until 14 February 1973.

 Global War on Terror

 Elements of the squadron participated in support of Operation Enduring Freedom, April 2002 through March 2004.

+Unit awards

+A unit citation or commendation is an award bestowed upon an organization for the action cited.
+Members of the unit who participated in said actions are allowed to wear on their uniforms the awarded unit citation.
+MACS-4 has been presented with the following awards: